 There will be 4 non-cumulative exams during the semester.
 The exams will cover material presented in class, as well as assigned readings or media.
+Exam Study Guides will be provided by the instructor to assist in preparing for the exams.
 Exams will include only a multiple-choice format.
 All exams will be completed by the due date on the schedule and you may use your notes and textbooks.
 Sharing notes and books will NOT be allowed.
 Completion of any test with the help of anyone else may result in a 0 on the exam and an 'F' in the course.